Strega-Technologies/Strega/README.md

 # Strega
-The Encoder-decoder for STREGA devices is written in JSCRIPT.
+The Encoder-decoders for STREGA devices are written in JSCRIPT.
-The DECODER and ENCODER are initially made for the TTN and TTI environment but can be used on other LNS.

-It works for the entire STREGA devices
+The DECODERS and ENCODERS work for the entire STREGA devices.

-For ChirpStack users, please use the ChirpStack CODEC encoder and decoder.
+For ChirpStack users, please use the ChirpStack CODECS as encoder and decoder.

 We thank Scott Waller from THINGY (www.thingy.us) for providing the ones from TTI-v3-stack and the one for the Datacake platform.

 Each decoder file notates which LNS it was tested on as they each seem to behave a little different.
-Scott tested each script against Things Network (community), Things Industries Cloud Hosted, Tektelic, and ChirpStack.
+Scott tested each script against The Things Network (community), Things Industries Cloud Hosted, Tektelic-NS, and ChirpStack.

-TTI - Works on the Things Industries Cloud Hosted v3 stack for decoding uplinks
+TTI codecs - works on the Things Industries Cloud Hosted v3 stack for decoding uplinks and encoding downlinks **!!!
+WORKS ALSO FOR _THE THINGS STACK Community edition_ (= TTN-v3) !!!!!**

 Datacake - Supports uplinks.
 Tested from TTI v3 app server via HTTP to Datacake

-Tektelic: Decoder to be used in the "Data Converters" section
+Tektelic-NS: Decoder to be used in the "Data Converters" section